11: A Warmer World- Temperature Effects On Chemical Reactions

 Figure \(\PageIndex{7}\): Bovine pancreatic Ribonuclease A in complex with 3'-phosphothymidine (3'-5')-pyrophosphate adenosine 3'-phosphate (1U1B).
 (Copyright; author via source).
 Click the image for a popup or use this external link: https://structure.ncbi.nlm.nih.gov/i...SnrGYXSVXcLCk6

 The substrate is shown in spacefill.
-The active site side chains and the distal His 48 are shown as sticks and labeled.
+The active site side chains and distal His 48 are shown as sticks and labeled.
 Two flexible loops, Loop 1 (magenta) near His 48 and Loop 4 (cyan) near the active site, are highlighted.
-On ligand binding, the loops move a few angstroms to make the active site more closed, inhibiting product release.
+During ligand binding, the loops move by a few angstroms, closing the active site and inhibiting product release.
 Product release is associated with mobile regions, including Loops 1 (20 Å from the active site) and 2.
 Loop 4, near the active site, is involved in the specificity for purines 5' to the substrate cleavage site.
-His 48 is conserved in pancreatic RNase A. If mutated to alanine, the kcat decreases greater than 10X, indicating a change in the rate-determining conformational motion.
+His 48 is conserved in pancreatic RNase A. If mutated to alanine, the kcat decreases by more than 10X, indicating a change in the rate-determining conformational motion.
 The enzyme is still very active compared to the uncatalyzed reaction.
-His 48 appears to regulate coupled motions in the protein that are rate-limiting.
+His 48 appears to regulate the rate-limiting coupled motions in the protein.

 Figure \(\PageIndex{8}\): Conformational changes apo-RNase A (magenta, no ligand, 1FS3) on conversion to the substrate-bound form (cyan, ligand in sticks, 1U1B).

-We will explore temperature effects on protein structure and function more in the next chapter section.
+We will explore the effects of temperature on protein structure and function further in the next chapter section.

 Summary